 If you only have water on you, this incredibly eco-friendly approach can help to lessen and even eliminate dog urine stench.
 If you’re going to use water, you’ll need to be quick and use it right after your dog has gone to the bathroom.

 Keep a watering can handy so you can immediately soak the urine with water and use it when your dog has finished going potty.
-Another solution is to invest in oscillating sprinklers, which will not only maintain your lawn healthy but will also assist to reduce the stink.
+Another solution is to invest in oscillating sprinklers, which will not only maintain your lawn healthy but will also assist in reducing the stink.

 Turf or dog lawns